 I’m an FWO-funded PhD fellow at Ghent University, Belgium, and aspiring nature photographer.
 I try to combine scientific research with creating awareness about the world around us – either through divulgation or photography.

-My general research interest lies in understanding how species or communities respond to environmental change, and which mechanisms underlie these responses.
-The climate is changing, habitats are becoming fragmented due to human encroachment, and the number of invasive species is ever-increasing – finding out how species or communities cope with these threats, and if they are even able to do so, is critical for developing mitigation strategies to conserve biodiversity.
-I combine experimental, empirical and theoretical approaches to this aim, while field work remains the basis of most of my research activities.
+My general research interest revolves around gaining practical understanding on how wildlife populations or communities respond to environmental change, and how the environment drives or constrains these responses.
+The climate is changing, habitats are becoming fragmented, and the number of invasive species is ever-increasing – finding out how organisms cope with these threats, and if they are even able to do so, is critical for developing mitigation and conservation strategies.
+I combine experimental work, ecological modeling and bioinformatics to this aim, while field work remains the basis of most of my research activities.
 Currently, I focus on invasion ecology of Batrachochytrium salamandrivorans in Western Europe.
 I’m a herpetologist at heart, and therefore often focus on amphibians, and especially salamanders, as study organisms.

 In my free time, I enjoy nature (especially herping!), reading, cooking, and graphic art – preferably while travelling.